The Leadership BubbleSep 07, 2020

 Written by Ed Cook

 Leaders, who help to develop the skills and capabilities of their teammates, are giving a gift that returns again and again.
-Giving it, however, is not always so easy.
 These brave leaders are attempting a process that can be both difficult to do and even damaging if not carefully done.
 What makes this such a difficult undertaking is that the process of learning new capabilities does not always happen through instruction alone.
 Often, it happens best through experience.
-In order to truly grow, people need to try these new capabilities which means they will fail, certainly in the early attempts.
+In order to truly grow, people need to try these new capabilities which means they will fail, certainly fail in their early attempts.
 Those brave enough to try may suffer a loss of credibility should they fail.
 They may lose confidence as they see the negative impact of their mistakes on others.
 Decline, not growth, is possible here.

 This incident solidified for me the power of The Leadership Bubble.
 I had made the bubble too tight.
 The student pilot couldn’t make small mistakes and learn.
 I was trying to protect the student but instead, I had made her less capable.
 On the other end, a leader can make The Leadership Bubble too big and thereby not keep their teammate protected enough.
 It is a delicate and individual balance, but when done right can create significant growth for each team member.

 You can learn more about the Leadership Bubble in our Insightful Change Leader Course.

 Are you aware of your leadership philosophy?
 Does your team know your philosophy of leadership and how that guides your words and actions?

 This self-paced audio course steps you through a process to develop your Joy at Work Personal Leadership Statement.
 More than a self-awareness exercise, it guides you in how to ask others for their experience of your leadership and how to best work with you.
 This is valuable knowledge for your team and an effective tool for strengthening all of your work relationships.